 - Housing processes will not be delayed due to pending housing appeals.

-- For a request having to do with the Co-Op, Rising Seniors, Doubles, Rising Juniors, & Rising Sophomores lotteries, the student requestor may choose to reject an assignment made by HART and instead participate in a correlated lottery process – however, the student will be bumped to the end of their class year’s pick times for the correlated process.
+- For a request having to do with the upperclass lottery process, the student requestor may choose to reject an assignment made by HART and instead participate in a correlated lottery process.

 Requesting a Housing Appeal, Gathering Information